What Makes a Sustainable Comforter (or Duvet Insert) Truly Eco-Friendly?

 Organic cotton reduces pesticide use but does not address soil depletion, water intensity, or insulation performance.
 Cotton alone struggles to regulate temperature and moisture, often requiring heavier fills or blending to compensate.

-These products aren’t intentionally misleading — they simply optimise one sustainability claim while failing the rest of the lifecycle test.
+These products aren’t intentionally misleading — they simply optimise one claim while failing the rest of the lifecycle test.

 This is why many so-called eco options look good on a label but fall apart when you examine why many “eco-friendly” comforters still fail the full lifecycle test.